alexzielenski/ZKRevealingTableViewCell/README.md

 Sparrow for iOS has a different kind of swipe to reveal; its version of the control is that the content view pans with your finger or optionally could swipe.

-After looking for a similar open source feature and failing, I decided to take it upon my self.

 This Swipe-To-Reveal implementation ***will*** pan with your finger and can swipe.
 It works, **left**, **right**, or **left and right**.

 ---